oktayesenn/js-function-and-scope/readme.md

 In Javascript, there are two types of scope: **global scope** and **local scope**.

-There are four simple rules to remember about scope in JS...
+There are five rules to remember about scope in JS...

 1. Variables created **without** the `var`, `let`, or `const` keywords, no matter where in a program, are placed in the global scope. :x: